branoholy/update-lock-file-action/README.md

 # Update Lock File Action

-_An action for updating package-lock.json and yarn.lock files._
+_A GitHub action for updating lock files._

 This GitHub action checks if your lock file is outdated and creates a pull request with the updated lock file.
 Both NPM (`package-lock.json`) and Yarn (`yarn.lock`) lock files are supported.